 as demonstrated in the Narrative

 - Supporting a range of artists and dance organizations that represent the many diversities of the San Francisco Bay Area dance community (race, ethnicity, genre, age, gender, orientation, ability, experience, location).

 - In 2024, the panel will be able to consider awards to first-time CA$H grantees as a priority.

 Notification of Awards

-Awardees agree to provide three updates in a Google doc from July through November 2023 (what you’ve been doing, what you’re curious about, what you’re investigating in your practice, etc.) along with completing a survey at the end of the grant period.
+Awardees agree to provide two updates in a Google doc from July through November 2024 (what you’ve been doing, what you’re curious about, what you’re investigating in your practice, etc.) along with completing a survey at the end of the grant period.
 No final report will be due.

 If you need support or have questions, our staff can find a time to meet with you virtually to discuss.
 Email firstname.lastname@example.org.

 To learn about theatre applications, visit Theatre Bay Area.